-2.5 Tangible User Interfaces for socially enabled interactions
+2.5 Tangible User Interfaces for Socially Enabled Interactions

-Tangible User Interfaces (TUIs) can provide sensory feedback that could contribute to children's self-regulation during socially engaged play.
+TUIs can provide sensory feedback that could contribute to children's self-regulation during socially engaged play.
 According to Hornecker et al. [2007], TUI designed to be shared and used by multiple people should follow the principle of shareability concerned with entry and access points, where the former invites and entices "people into engagement", and the latter enables "users to join a group's activity" [Ibid].
 Entry points allow people to plan their approach by providing an overview of the system and entice them with a point of attraction or honey pot effect to stimulate active interest and minimise barriers to access.
-Access points refer to characteristics that enable a group activity to happen, i.e., afforded by a combination of perceptual access (promoting social awareness), manipulative access (allowing active interaction), and fluidity of sharing (enabling easy flow of interaction).
+Access points refer to characteristics that enable a group activity to happen, that is, afforded by a combination of perceptual access (promoting social awareness), manipulative access (allowing active interaction), and fluidity of sharing (enabling easy flow of interaction).

-Whether the size of a device positively affects socialisation and collaboration is still a debated argument [3, 131].
+Whether the size of a device positively affects socialisation and collaboration is still a debated argument [3, 130].
 Rogers et al. [2009] and Marshall et al. [2007] demonstrate that tangible interactions might offer more equal opportunities than screen-based devices.
 Harris et al. [2009] note that multi-touch interfaces provide more opportunities for collaborative interactions between children than single-touch ones.
 Similarly, Rogers et al. [2009] highlight that a single-input technology constrains participation, while Marshall et al. [2009] emphasise how a limited number of access points could lead to competitive access and demonstrate how the "physical and interactive properties of an interface or object can interact with the structure and orientation of children's bodies when they are competing for access" [Ibid].
-According to Hochhauser et al. [2015], interacting in successful conflict resolution is challenging for autistic children due to 'their lack' of self-confidence, communication, cooperation, and compromised skills.
+According to Hochhauser et al. [2015], interacting in successful conflict resolution is challenging for autistic children due to "their lack" of self-confidence, communication, cooperation, and compromised skills.
+Conversely, Frauenberger et al. [2019b] suggest that fostering constructive disagreement "could be used as a resource for and possible outcome of design" [32].
 To our knowledge, the principle of shareability has rarely been applied to technology for nonverbal autistic children.